 - Providing a single-use security code sent by text or push notification

 No matter what the situation, follow the 6 steps before clicking anything and think twice before sharing your information or agreeing to transfer money.

 Desjardins sends emails, texts and notifications

-We send emails and texts to share factual information.
+We send emails and text messages to share factual information.
 For example, you might receive a message or alert letting you know that your statement is available or that your credit card balance is approaching the limit.

 You might also receive a text message asking you to confirm a credit card purchase or a log-in attempt to your account.
-These messages will only ever ask you to reply Yes or No. They’re a fast and secure way for us to communicate real information to you.
+To help keep your account more secure, these security alerts are sent from specific numbers.